 A Judge’s Viewpoint

-At the firm, Judge Simmons uses his vast knowledge of the law to help his clients have a voice against companies who have wronged them through no fault of their own.
-He treats every case with extreme care and looks at the facts of each individual client to secure the best possible outcome.
+Luther uses his extensive knowledge of the law and experience as a judge to give his clients a voice against companies who have wronged them through no fault of their own.
+He treats every case with genuine care and meticulous attention detail, giving every client the respect and empathy they deserve.
+As a judge, Luther saw a wide assortment of cases and clients, giving him a unique experience that proves valuable to the SHC team.

 Community Service and Background

-Judge Simmons is very active in the community and has been a recipient of many awards.
-To name a few, he has received the Alton NAACP’s Community Service Award, the 100 Black Men of Alton’s Presidential Award and the New Shining Light (NSL) Venice Township Martin Luther King Humanitarian Award.
-He has been invited to serve on the Executive Committee of The National Trial Lawyers Association.
+Luther doesn’t just talk about empathy, understanding and fighting for others – he backs it up with action.
+A very active advocate for the community, Luther’s efforts have been recognized with several awards.
+He received the Alton NAACP’s Community Service Award, the 100 Black Men of Alton’s Presidential Award and the New Shining Light (NSL) Venice Township Martin Luther King Humanitarian Award to name a few.
+He was also invited to serve on the Executive Committee of The National Trial Lawyers Association.
 For decades, he has mentored and counseled the minority youth of Alton and Madison County.

 In January 2018, he announced his retirement from the Third Judicial Circuit Court, where he was appointed associate judge in 2015.
-Prior to that, he worked at Madison County’s Office of the Public Defender, where he was the first African American Public Defender in the history of the county.
-Previously, he was a partner in a law firm with retired Judge Ralph Mendelsohn, worked as an assistant state’s attorney under Bill Haine and served as a Special Assistant Attorney General of the State of Illinois.
+Previously, he was a partner in a law firm with retired judge Ralph Mendelsohn, worked as an assistant state’s attorney under Bill Haine, and served as a Special Assistant Attorney General of the State of Illinois.
+Prior to that, he worked at Madison County’s Office of the Public Defender, where he was the first African American public defender in the county’s history in 1975.